gathik-jindal/MooreMachine/README.md

 Feature: Each of the specified file types can have a header line which can contain anything, the program will automatically skip it / ignore it.

 For txt files, the format should be as follows:
-            Input format that is expected in the file as follows:
             <time> <input>
             <time> <input>
             ...
             time should be convertible to float.
-            input should be convertible to integer
+            input should be convertible to integer.

         For csv files, the format should be as follows:
             It assumes that the newline was set to "" while creating the file.